-- Creation of three Byway Brochures, one for each segment. - Hosted two seminars on marketing. - Worked to add Byway to Minnesota Office of Tourism's website. - Created central calendar of community events along entire length of Byway. - Secured rights to logo. - Created and sold denim-logo shirts to raise funds. - Developed displays and represented the Byway at Tourism and Trade Shows. - Released byway-focused media announcement for National Tourism Week - Created marketing poster with brochure rack for distribution of byway brochures. - Hired consultants to develop promotional video and web site, new brochure and preliminary kiosk designs. - Created Points-Of-Interest database and developed photo inventory of resources along length of Byway - 1996 The Minnesota River Valley Scenic Byway was fully designated in 1996 by Minnesota State Scenic Byway Commission. - 1996 Grand Opening celebrate the linking of the three segments - 1997 The Minnesota River Valley Scenic Byway Alliance was formally organized as a Minnesota nonprofit corporation (according to Minnesota Statute Chapter 317A) in February 1997 - 1998 Developed byway bylaws, revised in 2003 - 1998 Developed large map brochure, reprinted in 2002 and 2004 - 1998 Develop a Byway Information Kiosks and Welcome Signs paper and designs - 1998 Developed promotional videos - 1998 Cosponsored Run, Ride and Row along Byway - 2000 Byway VHS 6 minute video by Dahlquist
+- Creation of three Byway Brochures, one for each segment. - Hosted two seminars on marketing. - Worked to add Byway to Minnesota Office of Tourism's website. - Created central calendar of community events along entire length of Byway. - Secured rights to logo. - Created and sold denim-logo shirts to raise funds. - Developed displays and represented the Byway at Tourism and Trade Shows. - Released byway-focused media announcement for National Tourism Week - Created marketing poster with brochure rack for distribution of byway brochures. - Hired consultants to develop promotional video and web site, new brochure and preliminary kiosk designs. - Created Points-Of-Interest database and developed photo inventory of resources along length of Byway - 1996 The Minnesota River Valley Scenic Byway was fully designated in 1996 by Minnesota State Scenic Byway Commission. - 1996 Grand Opening celebrate the linking of the three segments - 1997 The Minnesota River Valley Scenic Byway Alliance was formally organized as a Minnesota nonprofit corporation (according to Minnesota Statute Chapter 317A) in February 1997 - 1998 Developed byway bylaws, revised in 2003 - 1998 Developed large map brochure, reprinted in 2002 and 2004 - 1998 Develop a Byway Information Kiosks and Welcome Signs paper and designs - 1998 Developed promotional videos - 1998 Cosponsored Run, Ride and Row along Byway - 2000 Byway VHS 6-minute video by Dahlquist - 2001 Published in National Trust for Historic Preservation's Stories Across America: Opportunities for Rural Tourism" - 2001 Won a Travel Marketing Award at the Minnesota Governor's Conference on Tourism

-- 2001 Published in National Trust for Historic Preservation's Stories Across America: Opportunities for Rural Tourism" - 2001 Won a Travel Marketing Award at the Minnesota Governor's Conference on Tourism - 2001 Developed byway website (Voyageur Web), phase 2 in 2003, updated in 2006 - 2002 National Scenic Byway Designation - 2002 Worked on a Media Marketing Program (FAM, etc), not successful in getting enough funding - 2002 Addition of Alternate Route between Judson and Mankato - 2002 Fall Explorer ad - 2002 Hosted 2002 State Scenic Byway Conference in Mankato - 2003 2015: complied a byway calendar with annual events.
+- 2001 Developed website (Voyageur Web), phase 2 in 2003, updated in 2006 - 2002 National Scenic Byway Designation - 2002 Addition of Alternate Route between Judson and Mankato - 2002 Fall Explorer ad - 2002 Hosted 2002 State Scenic Byway Conference in Mankato - 2003 2015: complied a Byway calendar with annual events.

-This calendar featured photographs from the byway along with a calendar of events and were given away to all CVB and members along the byway.
+This calendar featured photographs from the Byway along with a calendar of events and were given away to all CVB and members along the Byway.